artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 ---
-title: Tags _satellite Object Reference
+title: Tags Satellite Object Reference
 description: Learn about the client-side _satellite object and the various functions you can perform with it in Adobe Experience Platform.
 exl-id: 55af465c-4e14-4fe1-bbf8-14871f818f95
 ---
-# Adobe Experience Platform tags `_satellite` object reference
+# Adobe Experience Platform tags Satellite object reference

 >[!NOTE]
 >